 Muriel, controlled by a device on her head, drives to a compound reminiscent of something out of a SF movie.
 We see a gated compound in Interstellar, for instance, or in the Netflix series Stranger Things.
 In SF, these factory-like establishments behind guarded gates are most often found near smallish communities where the residents live on the poverty line.

-True to form, the writers choose a typical childhood game for the battle sequence.
+True to form, the writers choose a typical childhood game for the big struggle sequence.
 This time it’s piggy in the middle, after Courage locates the duck brothers inside a compound and tries to wrestle their controller off them.

 This is the device that is controlling Muriel’s movements.

 There is also a food fight, this time with the duck brothers using their eggs to throw at Courage.
 “Aren’t you glad for these now?” one brother asks accusingly.

 Another big struggle comes about between Courage and himself.
 Once wrestling the remote controller off the duck brothers he is unable to work it.